cedardb/docs/content/guides/configuration.md

 weight: 30
 ---

-In this part of the documentation, we will show you settings to control the resource usage of CedarDB, help you to collect benchmark results, and highlight some of our advanced configurations.
+In this part of the documentation, we will show you settings to control CedarDB's resource usage, help you collect benchmark results, and highlight some of our advanced configurations.
-Usually, the advanced configuration are not necessary as CedarDB employs strategies to automatically choose the best setting for you.
+Usually, the advanced configurations are not necessary, as CedarDB uses strategies to automatically choose the best settings for you.

 ## Resource usage

 ### Buffer Size

-By default, CedarDB uses 50% of the available system memory for our internal page cache.
+By default, CedarDB uses 50% of available system memory for our buffer manager.
-If you run multiple applications on a single instance, you might want to reduce this amount.
+If you are running multiple applications on a single instance, you may want to reduce this amount.
-In contrast to all the other settings, this setting has to be defined during the start up phase of CedarDB.
+Unlike all other settings, this setting must be set during the startup phase of CedarDB.
-The amount of used memory can be defined via an environment variable in your shell.
+The amount of memory used can be set via an environment variable in your shell.

 ```shell
 export BUFFERSIZE=1G